 The Contracts Law states that a commercial contract may be made orally or be partly written and partly oral or be entirely in writing or even be implied by the conduct of the contracting parties.
 As a matter of good commercial practice, most contracts tend to be in writing.
+Furthermore, the courts will not order specific performance of a contract that is not in writing.
 In some instances, the Law requires that certain contracts must be in writing in order to be valid and enforceable.
 The following contracts are examples of the above requirement and must be in writing:

 - 1. An agreement made without consideration on account of natural love and affection between parties standing in near relation to each other; - 2.
-A contract for the sale of immovable property; - 3.
+A promise to pay a debt that is statute-barred at the time is enforceable only if expressed in writing and signed by the party to be charged with it; - 3.
 A contract relating to the lease of immovable property for a term exceeding one year; - 4.
 A contract relating to obligations incurred in consideration to a promise of marriage; - 5.
-A bond in customary form must be in writing and be signed by the promisor in the presence of two witnesses; and - 6.
+A bond in customary form must be in writing and be signed by the promisor in the presence of two witnesses; - 6.
+A pledge of securities as security for payment of a debt or performance of a promise must be in writing and signed by the pawnor in the presence of two witnesses; and - 7.
 Commercial agency agreements.